6 Important Hospitality Trends For 2024-2026

 - Hotelogix even offers the option for guests to submit health declarations electronically.

-Beyond check-in and room key, the almighty cell phone is becoming a key hospitality tool through services like Enseo, which in addition to digital concierge VERA, offers enseoCONNECT, lets guests control their rooms’ temperature, TV and lights via phone.
+Beyond check-in and room key, the almighty cell phone is becoming a key hospitality tool through services like Enseo, which in addition to digital concierge VERA, offers enseoCONNECT, and lets guests control their rooms’ temperature, TV, and lights via phone.

 Growing in the hospitality industry is voice technology.

-In fact, IHS Markit research predicts that hospitality will be the second-largest market for voice search by 2022.
+In fact, IHS Markit research predicted that hospitality would be the second-largest market for voice search by 2022.

 Another player is Fluent.ai, which intentionally processes commands while offline so data can’t be recorded or saved to the cloud.

 Another perk?
 The software is multilingual.

 Angie Hospitality by Nomadix also offers guests a voice-controlled self-service suite including music streaming, local info, smart drapes and lighting, temperature control, room service, maintenance requests, and more.